AquaBera/docs/Product-Suite/Launch-Platform/README.md

 2. **[Smart Contracts](Smart-Contracts/)**
    Review the ABI references for `createPair`, `depositRaisedToken`, `refundRaisedToken`, `claimLP`, and `claimableLP`.
 Learn how to integrate Pot2Pump in your dApp or scripts.

-For further support, join our [AquaBera Community Resources](https://discord.gg/aquabera) or file an issue on [GitHub issues](https://github.com/AquaBera/alm/issues).
+For further support, please file an issue on [GitHub issues](https://github.com/AquaBera/alm/issues).

 ---